NethServer/ns8-nethsecurity-controller/README.md

 - prometheus.service: runs the prometheus container
 - loki.service: runs the loki container
 - grafana.service: runs the grafana container
-- metrics-exporter.path: watch for vpn connections from vpn.service and start metrics-exporter.service; each time a new client connects, the vpn container creates a file inside the `prometheus.d/` directory
+  container creates a file inside the `prometheus.d/` directory
-- metrics-exporter.service: executes the `metrics_exporter_handler` script to create a new prometheus target for the connected machine
 - webssh.service: runs the webssh container

 ### API Server